Crude Oil: OPEC Miscalculations, Increased Demand & Economic Growth Could Lead WTI To $68

 A few years ago, when crude oil was trading at more than $130, the OPEC countries felt threatened by the United States, which had discovered hydraulic fracturing.
 Using the new technology, the country would move from being energy dependent to energy independent.

 To limit the expansion of the Americans, OPEC decided to bring down the price of crude oil by increasing supplies.
-By this, they expected American companies to exit the business altogether because the cost of exploring and mining would be prohibitive.
+By this, they expected American companies to exit the altogether because the cost of exploring and mining would be prohibitive.

 By doing this, OPEC member countries miscalculated on the impact it would have.
-See, United States has the most diversified in the world.
+See, United States has the most diversified economy in the world.
 These economies range from technology, to manufacturing, to financials.
 Therefore, if the oil and gas companies failed, the economy would still be okay.
 They also underestimated the improvement of the new technology and the cost implications.

 On the other hand, most OPEC members depend solely on crude oil.
 More than 70% of revenues from Saudi Arabia and Nigeria come from crude oil.
 As a result, when the price of crude oil plunged, these countries were the most affected.
 United States remained stable and the cost of drilling plunged.